w3c-fedid/FedCM/README.md

 The standards that define how identity federation works today were built independently of the web platform (namely, [SAML](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language), [OpenID](https://en.wikipedia.org/wiki/OpenID) and [OAuth](https://en.wikipedia.org/wiki/OAuth)), and their designers had to work **around** its limitations rather than extending them (rightfully so at the time).
 Because of that, existing user authentication flows rely on general web capabilities such as top-level navigations/redirects with parameters, window popups and cookies.

-Because these general purpose primitives can be used for an open ended number of use cases (by design), browsers have to apply policies that capture the **lowest common denominator**, at best applying cumbersome permissions (e.g. popup blockers) and at worst entirely blocking them.
+Because these general purpose primitives can be used for an open ended number of use cases (by design), browsers have to apply policies that capture the **lowest common denominator**, at best applying cumbersome permissions (e.g. popup blockers) and at worst entirely blocking them (read more about some of the principles around these policies [here](https://github.com/michaelkleber/privacy-model)).

 Over the years, some of these low level primitives get abused, browsers intervene and federation has to adjust itself.
 For example, popup blocks became common and federation had to adjust itself to work in a world where popups blockers were given: